Ferdinarbloadware23/fegen_sales_analytics/docs/Business_understanding.md

 ## 9. Project Scope

-### Tujuan bagian ini

-Menentukan batasan project.

-Isi yang perlu ditulis

-Project mencakup:
+This project includes the following activities:

-- Data Cleaning
+- Data cleaning and preparation
-- SQL Analysis
+- Relational database design and implementation
+- SQL-based data analysis
-- Dashboard
+- Dashboard development using Microsoft Excel

-Project tidak mencakup:
+- Business insight generation and documentation

+This project does not include:

-- Machine Learning
+- Machine learning or predictive modeling
-- Forecasting
+- Sales forecasting
-- Customer Segmentation
+- Customer segmentation
-- Power BI

-Panduan pertanyaan:

-"Apa yang dikerjakan?"

-"Apa yang tidak dikerjakan?"
+- Real-time data integration